MFR6340/theenglishextension.org/young-world-1/unit-4: Throughout the Year.md

 summary here.
 (Lexile AD 1130L)

 <a href="https://www.bookdepository.com/Ox-Cart-Man-Donald-Hall/9780140504415?ref=grid-view&qid=1665848163492&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
+The Big Snow, by Berta and Elmer Hader (lexile 710)

 ## A Long Walk to Water: Based on a True Story